 Why attend First-Nations-led public events?

-Attending a First-Nations-led public event is a great opportunity to come together, with an open heart and mind, as a first step towards building relationships and a better future for all people who call Australia home.
+Attending a First-Nations-led public event is a great opportunity to come together, with an open heart and mind, as a first step towards building relationships and a brighter future for all people who call Australia home.
 Many such events offer the opportunity to:

 - meet local First Nations people